Edo society: Untouchables

+Although technically commoners, the burakumin were victims of severe ostracism.
+Under the shogun's laws, they were required to live only in isolated, poverty-stricken villages that were essentially ghettos.

 Ethnic minorities

 Ethnic minorities in Japan were generally excluded from the class system, though certain individuals in service of the shōgun or daimyō were included.
-The Tokugawa isolationist policy of sakoku banned most foreigners from entering Japan.
+The Tokugawa isolationist policy of sakoku banned most foreigners from entering Japan, and those who were caught (even survivors of foreign shipwrecks seeking aid) were often put to death.

 Role of women

 A Japanese woman's life varied immensely according to her family's social status.
 Women in samurai families were expected to submit to their male heads of household, but as they aged, they could become the ranking household member if their husband died.
-Children were enjoined to respect both of their parents, even as adults.
+Children were taught to respect both of their parents, even as adults.
 Women from the lower classes were much less restricted by social expectations and could play an integral part in the family's business.
 Peasant women were expected to do household chores in the early morning before working in the fields with their male relatives and, regardless of age, were important, working members of their families.

 Marriage was not based on romantic attraction.
 Families tried to use marriage as a way to increase their social standing or, among wealthier groups, to increase one's influence and holdings.
 Most often, however, marriage occurred between two families of equal status.
 Female virginity at marriage was important in the samurai classes; it was much less important to the lower classes.
 After marriage, women were restricted from taking additional sexual partners.
 Males of the upper classes, however, were able to take concubines and have relations with unmarried women.
 Divorce was common, and a woman from a poor household could very easily leave her husband and return to her original family.